hanru/ansible-debianinit/README.md

     di_ssh_allow_users: []

 A list of users who are allowed to login via SSH.
 An empty list means this setting is not enforced.
-By default this list is empty.

-By default only the SSH user performs this role is allowed to login.
+By default this list is empty which means all user are allowed.

     di_system_removed_packages:
       - apache2